 Canadian Depo Provera Legal Help

-If you have suffered from osteoporosis after taking Depo Provera, please fill in the form to the right to send your complaint to a lawyer for a free case evaluation with no obligation.
+If you have suffered from osteoporosis after taking Depo Provera, please click here to fill in our form to send your complaint to a lawyer for a free case evaluation with no obligation.

 I began Depo Provera in 2004 and was diagnosed with Osteoporosis in my spine and Osteopenia in my limbs.
 I am at a high fracture risk at the age of 38.
 My physician feels it is because of the injections.
 I face a lifetime of fragility.
 One slip and I could be in a wheel chair for life.